NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 the highest leverage over time?

 What can we do to prevent proliferation of unhelahty overahead ("excessive talking about doing, instead of doing")?
+Contributions that are a collateral of a person's or company's own need _must_ not be discouraged.

 # Future work
 [future]: #future-work